-For a healthier take on pumpkin pie, trade a traditional crust for rolled oats and toasted pumpkin seeds.
+Trade a pastry crust for rolled oats and toasted pumpkin seeds in this pie-flavored treat.
 Warm and silky, this baked pudding provides all the comfort of Thanksgiving dessert at half the calories.

 Icebox pies are an easy alternative to traditional pies.
 Just pop the smooth pumpkin cream cheese mixture into the refrigerator to create an airy filling, and combine with a crunchy gingersnap and pistachio crust.
 Top with a spoonful of whipped cream and a sprinkle of nuts.